Dura-Europos route map: Description

 The preserved fragment of the map is 0.45 × 0.18 m.
 Cumont assumed that the map originally had had a width of 0.65 m.
 The depiction is divided by a semi-circular white line into two parts.
 This roughly drawn line represents the coastline of the western and northern coast of the Black Sea.
 To the left side of the coast, the open sea is represented in blue colour, with three ships on the fragment preserved.
 To the right of the coastline, the land is shown in reddish colour.
 Twelve places of the Black Sea region are named on the map, with the Latin names being used, but transcribed into Greek.
 To the right of each place name, distances were noted in Roman miles, comparable to the Itinerarium Antonini.
 The places themselves have been depicted symbolically, with the draughtsman using the same symbol - a building with a gabled roof - for all places.

 It is very likely that the places mentioned are stages of a march of the Cohors XX Palmyrenorum.
-Two blue lines under the names Ἰστρος, ποτ(αμός) and Δάνουβις ποτ(αμός) suggest rivers which were crossed during the march.
+Two blue lines under the names Ἰστρος ποτ(αμός) and Δάνουβις ποτ(αμός) suggest rivers which were crossed during the march.

 Reconstruction of the stages

 The list of stages of the preserved part of the map after Cumont is as follows:

+bold cheracters — readable, in square brackets — suggested unreadable, dots — suggested missing characters.